Best Crypto Cards in Venezuela (2026)

 2. Holding bolivars "just for a few days."
 The VES lost 37% against USD in Q1 2026 alone.
 At that rate, $100 in bolivar-equivalent value held for 30 days becomes roughly $88.
 A Banesco deposit meant for rent can lose double-digit purchasing power in a single month.
 USDT or a card balance preserves the dollar value.

 3. Using a US-based platform with Venezuelan documents.
 US-based services like Coinbase are known to flag or restrict Venezuelan accounts during sanctions screening.
 Applications can be frozen for weeks pending manual review, and generic "unable to verify" rejections are common in Venezuelan user forums.
-Non-US-based issuers (KAST, Kolo, Tria) process Venezuelan applications without the same compliance friction.
+For residents, Kolo (which lists Venezuela) processes applications without the US-platform compliance friction; the diaspora can reach KAST and Tria with host-country documents.

 4. Ignoring the SAIME renewal before your cedula expires.
 SAIME passport backlogs exceed two years.
 Cedula renewals routinely take 6-12 months, with corruption in expediting.
 If your cedula expires before you have a card, you may not be able to apply for one until the renewal clears.
 Apply for cards while your documents are current.